 Brandon to Thunder Bay (925 km or 10 hours)

-As soon as you hit Ontario, you hit trees… and crumbling, two lane highway with tons of inconvenient construction stops.
+As soon as you hit Ontario, you hit trees… and crumbling, two-lane highway with tons of inconvenient construction stops.
 The speed limit drops from 110 kmph to 90 kmph.
-Expect delays as cars get lined up behind slow moving trucks at unmanned construction lights.
-It’s beautiful country but difficult to enjoy when you are sucking back carbon monoxide and looking at the backend of a dirty truck.
+Expect delays as cars get lined up behind slow-moving trucks at unmanned construction lights.
+It’s a beautiful country but difficult to enjoy when you are sucking back carbon monoxide and looking at the backend of a dirty truck.

 The entire drive through Ontario is dangerous (in my opinion) and because of our delay in Manitoba, once again, we found ourselves driving through swarms of bugs and dodging critters after dark.
 Not that we were in a rush to get to the murder/crime capital of Canada (Thunder Bay).
 When we arrived at the hotel, the first thing we noticed was a group of kids picking apart the contents of a vehicle that they were rummaging through at the edge of the parking lot.